 Health reimbursement arrangement (HRA)

 Instead of relying on per-diem reimbursement rates, employers can set a monthly or annual allowance for employees to use.
 Employers then reimburse employees up to their remaining allowance.
+Plus, any unused funds stay with the employer.

 One of the best features of an HRA is that reimbursements are tax-free for both employers and employees as long as employees have insurance with minimum essential coverage (MEC).

-Three of the most popular types of HRAs are:
+Some of the most popular HRAs include:

 With a QSEHRA or an ICHRA, employees can purchase individual health insurance coverage that works best with their preferred healthcare providers, giving them more coverage options.
 You can then reimburse employees for their insurance premiums.